 You’ll need a high-quality, professional photo (not too stuffy) too.
 You’d be amazed at some of the profiles I’ve seen.
 If you want people to take you seriously, take the time to complete your profile to the best of your abilities and continually add and update.

 #2 – Don’t forget to go offline

-Social may not take your lead all the way to a sale.
+Social may not take your lead to a sale.
 In fact, it may be rare that you’re able to close a prospect completely online.
-Let social be a warm introduction that fosters trust prior to reaching out via phone, email, or in person.
+Let social be a warm introduction that fosters trust before reaching out via phone, email, or in person.

 After all, there will never be a replacement for the genuine interaction that takes place during a face-to-face meeting at the local coffeehouse or a friendly voice over the phone.
 However, social selling will make it a whole lot easier to get to that point.

 #3 – Social selling is a long-term approach

 Social selling is not something to be rushed.
 You’ll need to work hard to establish your personal brand.
 It’s impossible to be seen as an industry expert overnight, so don’t bang your head against the wall trying.
 You’ll likely do more harm than good.